williamthe5thc/Edgemont-Voting-Tool/README.md

 ## Overview

 This project is a web-based voting system designed for the Dia de los Ancestros Cooking Competition.
-It allows participants to vote for their favorite dishes across multiple categories, and provides an admin interface for managing the competition settings and viewing results.
+It allows participants to vote for their favorite dishes across multiple categories and provides an admin interface for managing the competition settings and viewing results.

 ## Features

 - User-friendly voting interface
-- Multiple categories for voting (e.g., Bread, Appetizers, Dessert, Entrée)
+- Multiple categories for voting (Bread, Appetizers, Dessert, Entrée)
 - Real-time input validation
 - Local storage for saving incomplete votes
 - Admin panel for managing competition settings